daormar/debasher/doc/design_doc_resident.md

   itself, nor raise an error.
 No guarantee is broken (G1 to G8): nothing is lost or duplicated, the node just keeps using more memory, unbounded and unnoticed.
 Found on 2026-09-22, reasoned from the code, not run.
-- **An unexplained `sup.finished` timeout, seen so far only when running the whole chaos test file together.** Twice on 2026-09-22, in two separate full runs of `test_chaos.py` (36 repeats across every piece, back to back), one single repeat's `shutdown` never resolved within 60 s: once in the single-node-kill piece, once in the `loop`+`sink` piece, both already-passing pieces unmodified that day, in neither case a repeat whose own design should ever need a node to give up (a lone kill, or a kill of a pair sharing no channel, both always recover on their first relaunch).
-Never seen running either piece by itself, repeatedly, in isolation.
-Not investigated: most likely just system load from dozens of real `debasher_exec` launches already run in the same process pushing one recovery past the 60 s wait, but recorded here rather than assumed, since the same symptom is also the confirmed, structural one right above it, in a different piece, for a real reason.
+- **Under heavy system load, `HEARTBEAT_TIMEOUT_SECS` (3 s) is not always margin enough, and the Supervisor's own relaunch mechanism turns a scheduling delay into a real `kill -9` that can land inside either of the two round-related gaps already on record above, with no deliberate kill anywhere in the test.** Seen three times so far, only when running the whole `test_chaos.py` file together (46 repeats across every piece, back to back, three separate full runs on 2026-09-22): twice as a `sup.finished` timeout with no explanation at the time (once in the single-node-kill piece, once in the `loop`+`sink` piece, neither a repeat whose own design should ever need a node to give up); the third time, in the single-node-kill piece again, with the actual mechanism legible in `sup`'s own log: `fanin` saved its epoch 1 checkpoint, then simply stopped appearing (no crash, no traceback in its own `.sched_out`) while `loop` and `sink` carried on through two more snapshot rounds without it and then "finished cleanly", and `fanin` was declared down almost exactly `HEARTBEAT_TIMEOUT_SECS` after its last checkpoint, consistent with a perfectly healthy process starved of CPU by the other 45 concurrently-run repeats (or by an unrelated mutation check running in parallel that same time) rather than an actual crash.
+  `debasher_builtin_sched::_launch`'s own "kill any stale PID before relaunching" step (see the G7 reconnection fix) then turns that scheduling delay into a genuine `kill -9`, at whatever moment it lands: inside a halt round, it is "A crash during a halt can leave the program permanently half-halted" above; inside the ordered-shutdown race, it is the G2 ordered-shutdown gap.
+In the SAME run that showed the legible `fanin` timeline, the concurrently-running `loop`+`sink` piece lost exactly 9 values off the end of `loop_seq` with no error reported, matching G2's own signature exactly.
+Never seen running any single piece by itself, repeatedly, in isolation: the load, not any one piece's own construction, is what triggers it.
+Not a third gap: reasoned from real log timing, not from a dedicated, controlled repro (deliberately starving a node of CPU and watching it happen), so the causal chain above is inferred, strongly, not proven letter for letter.

 ## 7. Future work